 The mission of Dolores Elementary School is to provide all students with the opportunity to reach their potential.
 We provide a practical and innovative educational foundation in a positive and safe learning environment.
-We believe in our students' abilities to acquire the skills necessary to be successful learners and responsible, productive citizens through home, school and community partnerships.
+We believe our students' can acquire the skills necessary to be successful at school and be respectful, responsible, productive citizens through home, school and community partnerships.